What are the new minimum wage changes that just took place, or what is the minimum wage?

 Illinois’ state minimum wage is reevaluated each year and based on the values of the Consumer Price Index (CPI), which is intended to raise the rate along with inflation.

-In spring of 2017, the Illinois House and Senate approved a proposal that would increase the state’s minimum wage to $15.00 by 2022.
+In early of 2019, the Illinois House and Senate approved a proposal that would increase the state’s minimum wage to $15.00 by 2025.
 This bill was later vetoed by Governor Bruce Rauner, who cited a University of Washington study that found that low-wage workers saw a decrease in hours worked and income earned when wages increased to $13 per hour in 2016.

 How should small business owners prepare for changes that are being made?